Sivasuthan9/blah/README.md

 ### Usage

-## 1. `tool` Command
-# Jac Language Command Line Interface (CLI) Documentation

-The Jac Language CLI offers a variety of commands to facilitate Jac programming tasks efficiently.
-This document provides an overview of each command along with its usage instructions.

 ## 1. `tool` Command:

 The `tool` command is used to run the specified AST tool with optional arguments.